d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperband-async.md

 # Asynchronous Successive Halving

 As we have seen in Section :ref:`sec_rs_async`, we can accelerate the HPO process by distributing the evaluation of hyperparameter configurations across either multiple instances or multiples CPUs / GPUs on a single instance.
-However, compared to random search, it is not straight forward to run SH asynchronously in a distributed setting.
+However, compared to random search, it is not straightforward to run SH asynchronously in a distributed setting.
 Before we can decide which configuration to run next, we first have to collect all observations on the current rung level.
 This leads to synchronization points at each rung level.
-For example, for the lowest rung level $r_{min}$, we first have to evaluate all $N = \eta^K$ configurations, before we can promote the $\frac{1}{\eta}$ of them to the next rung level.
+For example, for the lowest rung level
+$r_{min}$, we first have to evaluate all $N = \eta^K$ configurations, before we can promote the $\frac{1}{\eta}$ of them to the next rung level.

-If every trial would consume the same amount of wall-clock time, synchronization wouldn't be a problem, since all results come in at the same time.
+If every trial consumed the same amount of wall-clock time, synchronization would not be a problem, since all results come in at the same time.
 However, in practice, we often have a high variations in training time across hyperparameter configurations.
 For example, assuming the number of filter per layer as a hyperparameter, networks with smaller filter sizes require less time to train for a fix amount of epochs than networks with larger filter sizes.
 Especially in the case of stragglers, this might lead to large idling times of workers.

 Asynchronous successive halving (ASHA) :cite:`li-arxiv18` adapts SH to the asynchronous parallel scenario.
 The main idea of ASHA is to promote configurations to the next rung level as soon as we collected at least $\eta$ observations on the current rung level.
-While this potential leads to incorrect promotions, i.e configurations are promoted to the next rung level, that would have been promoted if we evaluated all configurations on the current rung level, in removes any synchronization points.
-If a resources become free and we have less than $\eta$ configurations, we start a new configuration on the first rung level $r_0$.
+This rule may lead to suboptimal promotions: configurations can be promoted to the next rung level, which in hindsight do not compare favourably against most others at the same rung level.
+On the other hand, we get rid of all synchronization points this way.
+If a worker is free, but no configuration can be promoted, we start a new configuration with $r = r_{min}$.

-As for asynchronous random search, we will use **Syne Tune** once more, to use asynchronous scheduling.
+As for asynchronous random search, we will use **Syne Tune** once more.

 ## Objective Function